kerns/commander-v/README.md

 As their time together drew to a close, the boy felt heavy with the burden of a debt he knew he could never repay.
 Not for the years of food, shelter, and companionship – but for the gift of a new, or as he would one day come to describe it... _different_ way of thinking.

 In the years that followed he lost the burden of that debt.
-But never an opportunity to signal a public tribute to Commander V. It's the reason every Apple Computer since 1983 has used "Command V" for paste [^2].
+But never an opportunity to signal a public tribute to Commander V. Why, it's the reason every Apple Computer since 1983 has used "Command V" for paste <sup>[2](#itsajoke)</sup>.
 Because of a boy who grew into a man.
 A man we knew as **_STEVE JOBS_**.

 ## Feedback